98sunny/FullStackPractice/week6/readme.md

 **The useCallback and useMemo Hooks are similar.
 The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.**

+## Reconciliation
+- We give documents to CA.
+- CA does calculations and reconcile net input, any tax returns, any extyra tax which we have to pay on the profits.
+And then return the final balance.

+### In React
+- Reconciles all the states and give us the DOM.
+- Is it better to do this?--> Yes, helps us to delegate the DOM manipulation logic to React instead of writing on our own

+- Can we do DOM manipulation ourselves?--> Yep
+- Shoulwe do it ourselves?-->Nope
+- Is it good to delegate it to React?--> Yes
+- Waht do we give toReact?--> The state
+- How often react re-render?--> Everytime the state changes
+- Does react hace tricks to make calulation faster?--> Yes